Kyoto Travel Guide: Eastern Kyoto, one of the most beautiful cities in Japan with its luscious gardens, serene rock display, and fabulous food.

 This past summer, we took a 3 day trip to Kyoto.
 Mr. JOC was particularly looking forward to the trip because it’s his favorite city in Japan.
 Armed with a couple iphones and comfortable shoes, our adventure begins.

 If you don’t have time to shop before your train departs, don’t worry, they sell bentos and drinks on the trains as well.
-If you are coming from Osaka instead of Tokyo, you can save quite a bit by taking the local Keihan Line instead of Shinkansen to Kyoto, depending where you are it’s about ¥1,200 – 1,500 vs. ¥3,200.
+If you are coming from Osaka instead of Tokyo, you can save quite a bit by taking the local Keihan Line, depending on where you are the fare is about ¥1,200 – 1,500 vs. ¥3,200.

-When you arrive in Kyoto, you can get a 2 day unlimited pass in the Municipal Subway stations for ¥2,000 (¥1,000 for children).
-They also have the 1 day unlimited pass available.
-Keep in mind the pass only covers city bus and the Kyoto Municipal Subway, and does not include JR line or the Keihan line.
+When you arrive in Kyoto, you can get a 2-day unlimited pass in the Municipal Subway stations for ¥2,000 (¥1,000 for children).
+They also have the 1-day unlimited pass available.
+Keep in mind the pass only covers the city bus and the Kyoto Municipal Subway, and does not include the JR line or the Keihan line.
 However, between the metro and the bus routes, you should be able to get to almost every place you would want to visit.

 The subway line is composed of 2 lines, one that runs east west (Tozai Line) and one that runs north south (Kasaruma Line).